morion4000/javascript-blockchain/README.md

 # JavaScript Blockchain

 ## Abstract
 This is a naive implementation of a Blockchain.
 It is for learning purposes and it tries to simplify the complex technology stack and concepts of a real Blockchain.
+Almost no optimisations or security practises implemented.

 ## TODO